System Vulnerabilities

 Is LiquidFiles vulnerable to CVE-YYYY-XXXX?

 Please enter the CVE number in the Ubuntu CVE database: https://ubuntu.com/security/cves to see if Ubuntu is vulnerable to a specific CVE number.
 If/when Ubuntu releases an update, it will be made available to all Ubuntu systems, including LiquidFiles.
-LiquidFiles uses Ubuntu 22.04LTS (Jammy).
+LiquidFiles v4.x uses Ubuntu 22.04 LTS (Jammy).

-Enable automatic System Security Updates
+Enable Automatic System Security Updates

 This will ensure that your system is up-to-date with the latest application and security updates and is the safest way to run LiquidFiles.
 When Ubuntu releases security updates, they will be installed nightly.
 LiquidFiles application updates will be installed about a week after an update has been released to give extra protection should an issue be detected shortly after release.